Feature

 Openflow facilitates the near real-time ingestion of multimodal and unstructured data from sources like Google Drive or SharePoint.
 The connectors provide built-in capabilities to extract, preprocess (using Snowflake Cortex LLM functions), load and activate unstructured data directly in the ETL pipeline.
 This makes the data readily available for AI processing and applications, such as building "chat with your data" experiences using Snowflake Cortex AI.

-Snowflake Openflow is a managed service that offers customers options to run either via Bring Your Own Cloud (BYOC) or via Snowflake’s Snowpark Container Services (SPCS).
-With BYOC, customer-run integration within your own cloud environment (initially available in AWS commercial regions, deployed in your VPC).
-This gives you more control over your data and network, while Snowflake manages the Openflow service itself, including the UI, observability, and APIs for deploying and managing runtimes.
-With SPCS (currently in private preview), all deployments and runtimes are managed by Snowflake.
+Snowflake Openflow is a managed service that offers customers options to run their deployment via Bring Your Own Cloud (BYOC) or via Snowflake Deployment with Snowpark Container Services (SPCS).
+BYOC runs the integration within your own cloud environment — currently available in AWS commercial regions and deployed in your Virtual Private Cloud (VPC).
+This gives you more control over your data and network; Snowflake manages the Openflow service itself, including the UI, observability and APIs for deploying and managing runtimes.
+With Snowflake Deployment (generally available on AWS and Azure), all deployments and runtimes are managed by Snowflake.

-As of June 3rd, 2025, Snowflake Openflow BYOC is generally available in all AWS Commercial Regions and SPCS is in private preview.
+As of November 2025, Snowflake Openflow BYOC is generally available on all AWS commercial regions and Openflow Snowflake Deployment is generally available on all AWS and Azure deployments.